-In our opinion, BOS (Shared Appreciation Mortgages) No. 4 ptc's financial statements:
+In our opinion, BOS (Shared Appreciation Mortgages) No. 4 plc's financial statements:

-- give a true and fair view of the state of the company's affairs as at 31 December 2017 and of its profit and cash flows for the year then ended;

-have been properly prepared in accordance with IFRSs as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 31 December 2018 and of its loss and cash flows for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements, included within the Annual Report and Financial Statements (the "Annual Report"), which comprise: the balance sheet as at 31 December 2017; the statement of comprehensive income, the cash flow statement, and the statement of changes in equity for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.
+We have audited the financial statements, included within the Annual report and financial statements (the "Annual Report"), which comprise: the balance sheet as at 31 December 2018; the statement of comprehensive income, the cash flow statement, the statement of changes in equity for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.